FDio/csit/docs/report/vpp_performance_tests/csit_release_notes.rst

      FD.io CSIT, with VPP and DPDK performance data added to CSIT trending and this report.

+   - **Framework speedup**: Shortened overall test job duration by using a different test selection mechanism (using --test instead of --include) and by avoiding unnecessary PAPI reconnects.

 #.
 TEST FRAMEWORK

    - **TRex ASTF**: Improved capability to run TRex in advanced stateful mode.